California governor signs fur sale, circus animal bans

-SACRAMENTO, C.A.
-(AP) — California will be the first state to ban the sale and manufacture of new fur products and the third to bar most animals from circus performances under a pair of bills signed Saturday by Governor Gavin Newsom.
+SACRAMENTO, Calif.
+(AP) — California will be the first state to ban the sale and manufacture of new fur products and the third to bar most animals from circus performances under a pair of bills signed Saturday by Gov. Gavin Newsom.

 The fur law bars residents from selling or making clothing, shoes or handbags with fur starting in 2023.